codescapade/codescapade.github.io/src/blog/creating-a-sprite-atlas-tool.md

 <br/>

 ## Conclusion
-I'm happy how the Aeons Atlas turned out.
+I'm happy with how the Aeons Atlas turned out.
 It does what I need for my goal and I have learned quite a few things.
 I thought it would be pretty difficult to make a tool like this but I found some good resources on how to do it like [this](https://www.codeproject.com/Articles/210979/Fast-optimizing-rectangle-packing-algorithm-for-bu) post on optimizing rectangle packing algorithms.
-This is also the first project where I got Github Actions setup to automatically test and build artifacts so I learned how to do that as well.
+This is also the first project where I got Github Actions set up to automatically test and build artifacts so I learned how to do that as well.
 Overall a good project.